Child exploitation: Cross-national child protection in practice – ‘PROTECT Children on the Move’

 The project was co-funded by the European Union Return Fund – Community Actions of the European Commission Directorate-General Home Affairs.

-The second and third phase of the PROTECT project is co-funded by the Nordic Council of Ministers.
+The second phase of the PROTECT project was co-funded by the Nordic Council of Ministers.

 Guidelines – Promoting the Human Rights and the Best Interests of the Child in Transnational Child Protection Cases